nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 292
 00:16:34,255 --> 00:16:38,865
-[SPEAKER_00]: Is anybody else going to be out just well?
+[SPEAKER_00]: Is anybody else going to be out just, just well?

 293
 00:16:38,845 --> 00:16:42,460